EquilinoxModdingFramework/EquilinoxModdingFramework/README.md

 ### 2. Download current release.
 (2nd way)

-Go to 'Release' section and build latest stable version.
+Go to 'Release' section and download latest stable version.

-### 3. Copy build JAR file to the folder where your game is stored, next to Equilinox JAR file.
+### 3. Copy framework JAR file to the folder where your game is stored, next to Equilinox JAR file.

 Equilinox Modding Framework will try to find Equilinox JAR file and do all the magic once copied next to Equilinox JAR file.
 For instance copy it next to EquilinixWindows.jar for Windows.